Failure: In education

+A failing grade is a mark or grade given to a student to indicate that they did not pass an assignment or a class.
+Grades may be given as numbers, letters or other symbols.

+By the year 1884, Mount Holyoke College was evaluating students' performance on a 100-point or percentage scale and then summarizing those numerical grades by assigning letter grades to numerical ranges.
+Mount Holyoke assigned letter grades A through E, with E indicating lower than 75% performance and designating failure.
+The A–E system spread to Harvard University by 1890.
+In 1898, Mount Holyoke adjusted the grading system, adding an F grade for failing (and adjusting the ranges corresponding to the other letters).
+The practice of letter grades spread more broadly in the first decades of the 20th century.
+By the 1930s, the letter E was dropped from the system, for unclear reasons.

 In philosophy

 Philosophers in the analytic tradition have suggested that failure is connected to the notion of an omission.
 In ethics, omissions are distinguished from acts: acts involve an agent doing something; omissions involve an agent's not doing something.

 Both actions and omissions may be morally significant.
 The classic example of a morally significant omission is one's failure to rescue someone in dire need of assistance.
 It may seem that one is morally blameworthy for failing to rescue in such a case.

 Patricia G. Smith notes that there are two ways one can not do something: consciously or unconsciously.
 A conscious omission is intentional, whereas an unconscious omission may be negligent, but is not intentional.
 Accordingly, Smith suggests, we ought to understand failure as involving a situation in which it is reasonable to expect a person to do something, but they do not do it—regardless of whether they intend to do it or not.

 Randolph Clarke, commenting on Smith's work, suggests that "[w]hat makes [a] failure to act an omission is the applicable norm".
 In other words, a failure to act becomes morally significant when a norm demands that some action be taken, and it is not taken.